programmerShinobi/postgre-bootcamp/README.md

-# Learn Postgre SQL Basic From Code X Academy
+# Postgre SQL Basic From Code X Academy
 ## Learn Postgre SQL Basic

 This template should help get you started developing with Postgre SQL Basic.